onfido/onfido-openapi-spec/README.md

-# Onfido OpenAPI specification
+# Onfido OpenAPI Specification

 ## Introduction

 This specification supports the latest version of the Onfido API (v3.6).

 It can also be used for generating client libraries to allow backend services to interact with the Onfido API.
-A [Postman collection](#api-documentation) is provided as well for user's convenience.
+Additionally, a [Postman collection](#api-documentation) is provided for user convenience.

 ## Client libraries